LucasDelfino92/morrowindsharp/modlist.md

 - [**Blighted Mine Means Blighted Workers**](https://www.nexusmods.com/morrowind/mods/33920) by Cliffworms: if a mine is blighted, the kwama worker standing outside of it will now be blighted as well.
 - [**Corprus Fix**](https://www.nexusmods.com/morrowind/mods/45544) by grasscid: gives you the disease resisting effects of Corprus as soon as you catch it from Dagoth Gares rather than after Divayth Fyr cures you, as according to the lore.
 - [**Corsair's MW Inconsistencies**](https://www.nexusmods.com/morrowind/mods/45245) by Corsair83: addresses a handful of issues found in the game's text and lore versus what's presented in in-game items and so on.
-  - In TESAME, delete the following record:
-    - Ingredient **ingred_scrap_metal_01**
-  - Save the plugin as **MW_Inconsistencies.esp**, overwriting the original when asked.
-  - This removes the weight and value changes to the Scrap Metal ingredient.
 - [**Divayth Fyr Puzzle Fixed**](https://www.nexusmods.com/morrowind/mods/45155) by Remiros: reworks Divayth Fyr’s puzzle so that you require the correct key to open the chests as well as locking up all the artifacts, which now require the final key to be opened.
 - [**Dubdilla Location Fix**](https://www.nexusmods.com/morrowind/mods/46720) by half11: moves the entrance to the cavern of Dubdilla to a more logical place according to in-game information.
 - [**FMI - Athyn and Shardie**](https://www.nexusmods.com/morrowind/mods/47322) by PoodleSandwich: makes Athyn Sarethi and Shardie's appearances more closely match what is inferred from the in-game book "The Hope of the Redoran".